 In 2015, we made a commitment to power our facilities and cloud services with 100% renewable energy by fiscal year 2021.
 We achieved this milestone several years early and are excited to take the next step.

 We strive to be transparent about our GHG emissions.
-We are proud that for the first time, in fiscal year 2016, we estimated GHG emissions from across our supply chain to create a complete footprint and included those emissions in our reduction target.
+We estimate GHG emissions from across our supply chain to create a complete footprint and included those emissions in our reduction target.
 This helps us better understand our environmental impacts, prioritize our reduction efforts, and address GHG hotspots in our value chain.

-In fiscal year 2016, our absolute GHG emissions decreased by 3% compared with the prior year.
-Since our fiscal year 2009 baseline, we have decreased absolute GHG emissions by 33%, exceeding our goal of a 32% reduction.
+Since our fiscal year 2009 baseline, we have decreased absolute GHG emissions by 44%, exceeding our goal of a 35% reduction.

 OUR RENEWABLE CLOUD

-In addition to our commitment to use 100% renewable energy for our cloud services, we strive to minimize energy use through server virtualization, selection of efficient equipment that meets respected industry standards, and by streamlining our code.
+In addition to our commitment to use 100% renewable energy for our cloud services, we strive to minimize energy use through server virtualization, selection of efficient equipment, and by streamlining our code.
 This provides a faster, more reliable experience for our customers, with reduced environmental impacts.

-Since 2015, Autodesk University has been carbon neutral.
-We decrease the climate impact of our conferences and other events by enhancing efficiency, providing virtual attendance options, reducing waste, and purchasing carbon offsets.
-See how we integrate sustainability into Autodesk University, one of our largest annual conferences (video: 4:22 min.).
+Our largest conferences Autodesk University and One Team Conference are carbon neutral.
+In our events, we enhance efficiency, provide virtual attendance options, reduce waste, and purchase carbon offsets.
+See how we integrate sustainability into Autodesk University, one of our largest annual conferences.

 EMPLOYEE TRAVEL AND MEETINGS

-We seek to reduce the carbon impact of meeting travel through virtual meetings, partner education, a green rating system for hotels, and by incorporating sustainability expectations into our standard meeting contracts.
+We reduce the impact of travel through virtual meetings, partner education, a green rating system for hotels, and by incorporating sustainability expectations into our standard meeting contracts.

 Autodesk is committed to improving the environmental performance of its business operations.
 See our environmental policy.